Skip to main content

 Product development lifecycle vs. product lifecycle

-The product development lifecycle refers to creating a new product, from ideation to launch.
-On the other hand, the product life cycle analyzes how products change over time as they gain or lose sales volume and market share.
+The product development lifecycle refers to creating a new product, from start to finish.
+The product lifecycle measures how products change over time as they gain or lose sales volume and market share.

 Here are the typical product lifecycle stages: